Get an LLC in Oklahoma Easy and Stress-Free

 Step 4: Create an operating agreement

-The Oklahoma Secretary of State does not require an LLC to create and submit an operating agreement as part of the articles of incorporation.
+The Oklahoma Secretary of State does not require an LLC to create and submit an operating agreement as part of the articles of organization.
 However, if you’re forming an LLC with partners, you should seriously consider creating an operating agreement for all partners to abide by.
 Having one in place from when the LLC is formed will help avoid disagreements and arguments between partners.
 The operating agreement also lays out goals for the business, which gives everyone involved a framework to reference and build from as the business grows.

 An operating agreement should be considered a must in that it firms up everyone’s intentions for the business and makes its contents enforceable in civil court if needed.
-The state of Oklahoma does not require the submission of an operating agreement during the formation of the LLC and has no opinion about its necessity.
+However, the state of Oklahoma does not require the submission of an operating agreement during the formation of the LLC and has no opinion about its necessity.

 Step 5: Apply for an EIN